 Other causes of lumps in the groin include:

-The main concern with a hernia is strangulation.
+The main concern with a femoral hernia is strangulation.

 - The risk of strangulation in a femoral hernia is 22% at 3 months and 45% at 21 months.
 This is very much greater than for an inguinal hernia.

-- Around 60% of patients present in the emergency situation.
+- One study reported that 45.9% of patients present in the emergency situation.

 - If strangulation occurs, the lump will become red and tender as well as tense and irreducible.

 - Other features include colicky abdominal pain, distension and vomiting, indicating a surgical emergency.

 - Fluid and electrolyte imbalance must be corrected, followed swiftly by repair of the hernia.

 - Failure to make a correct diagnosis is common.

 - It is associated with a greater risk of needing bowel resection and a higher mortality.

 In view of the high risk of strangulation, all femoral hernias should be repaired as an elective procedure, but as soon as possible.
 There is no place for a truss for a femoral hernia.